JPvRiel/wef-reference/README.md

 - Flattend CSV versions normalized by events and by reference are generated.
 - YAML intended as human-readable, JSON as a more common format suited to integrations, and CSV for importing into spreadsheet applications.

+### Comparison to custom subscriptions

+Redirecting output to `export_with_custom` allows for keeping a clean view of the referenced subscriptions in `export` and creating a sepate place for comparisons.
+This is also an awkward way to avoid accidental source code commits of custom event query references.

+A second spreadsheet, `wef-reference_with_custom.xlsx` is created as a stub with the needed data table query, but obviously, the data query needs to be refreshed to pull in the custom data.

+`custom/custom_eg.xml` provides an example where extra Microsoft SQL security events might be selected.
+Note however, the source system the metadata was extracted to in `Windows Event Metadata` did not have MS SQL installed, so the metdata lookup will fail and produce blank/null metadata enrichment.
+Extracting metadata on a system with the software installed should help resolve this.

 ## Enriching event queries with event metadata

 The subfolder [`Windows Event Metadata`](./Windows%20Event%20Metadata/) contains a PowerShell script to exporting event providers and event metadata.
+See [`Windows Event Metadata/README.md`](./Windows%20Event%20Metadata/README.md).

 The output of the script is imported by `compare_wef.py` to enrich and improve enumerating the event IDs that the various XPath queries would explicitly or implicitly select or suppress.